 When buying a gaming laptop, we always want to achieve the best performance that we can get.
 After all, the purpose of purchasing a gaming laptop is to cater to our gaming needs.
 These include a smooth gaming experience, a higher FPS, and of course, fewer to no lags.

-Unfortunately, there will always be a time where we face issues such as poor gaming performance from our laptop, or the game won’t even start at all.
+Unfortunately, there will always be a time where we face issues such as poor gaming performance, and we wonder how to make games run faster on our laptop.
 These kinds of things are indeed a burden to all gamers, especially for those who are not familiar with troubleshooting.

 - 1. Update Graphics Card Driver